 It's All Greek to Them

-To replace the rotten wooden floorboards, all 60 of the carved wooden columns had to be removed and then carefully put back into place.
+All 60 of the carved wooden columns had to be removed and then carefully put back into place.
 Palaia painted the columns one evening, only to return the next morning and find the dried wood had sucked up the coat of paint.
 He has since added two more layers ("and it could use another," he tells me).
 The hydrocal plaster walls were fully refurbished and a checkerboard of blue "Triglyphs"—three marks in Greek—have been repainted along the boarder of the entablature.
 The old roof, was replaced with terracotta-colored aluminum.
 Palaia has been refurbishing the triangular fresco sculptures on the front and back of the structure.

 Inside, Palaia added insulation and electrical and heating systems.
 Once used as Gardner's library and office, the Parthenon is now Palaia's studio.
 His photographs of ancient ruins, taken with a Polaroid camera and then hand painted, hang across from a large north-facing window.
 Underneath, the walls are a shaded and variegated patina.
 "It looks like my fresco paintings," Palaia says.